zmartzone/lua-resty-openidc/README.md

 Resource Server it can validate OAuth 2.0 Bearer Access Tokens against an Authorization Server.

-It maintains client-side sessions leveraging `lua-resty-session` so the all of the session state for (OpenID Connect0 authenticated users is kept in in a browser cookie, no server-side storage is required.
-Other session management implementations may be added later as lua-resty-session adds support for them.
+It maintains client-side sessions leveraging `lua-resty-session` so the all of the session state for (OpenID Connect) authenticated users is kept in in a browser cookie, no server-side storage is required.
+Other session management implementations may be added later as `lua-resty-session` adds support for them.

 It supports server-wide caching of resolved Discovery documents and validated Access Tokens.